Nerdabilly/halloweencountdown/README.md

 ## OPTIONAL: Weatherproofing

 Since my matrix was going to spend 2 months outdoors in increasingly-bad fall weather, I wanted an option for weatherproofing it.
-After looking into a lot of different possibilities, here is what I came up with.
-As always, this isn't strictly necessary, especially if your matrix won't be outdoors, and you are welcome to use your own weatherproofing solutions depending on your needs.
+After looking into a lot of different possibilities, here is what I can up with.
+As always, this isn't strictly necessary, especially if your matrix won't be outdoors, and you are welcome to use your own weatherproofing solutions depending on your needs, but I am documenting what I did here for posterity.

 Materials: